 Are you an onion lover and a pet lover?
-Have you ever wondered how these two mix together?
-Lots of times it’s easy to forget that the foods we enjoy on a regular basis can in fact be harmful to our pets if they eat them.
-However, once you discover how toxic the onion is to your fur friend, you may want to think twice about this.
+Have you ever wondered how these two mix?
+It’s easy to forget that the foods we enjoy on a regular basis can be harmful to our pets if ingested.
+However, once you discover how toxic onions are to your fur friend, you’ll realize the importance of being extra careful in the kitchen.
 Keep reading to learn more about onion poisoning in pets and what to do if your dog or cat ingests onion!

 You may be surprised to learn that dogs and cats can become poisoned by all parts of the onion, including the leaves, flesh, skin, and juice, whether cooked or uncooked.
-And, cats and dogs are not just poisoned by the typical onion, but all vegetables in the onion family!
-That’s right; the entire onion family, whether they’re dehydrated or powdered, can deplete a pet’s red blood cells and lead to anemia.
+In fact, cats and dogs are not just poisoned by the typical onion, but all vegetables in the onion family!
+That’s right; the entire onion family, even those dehydrated or powdered, can deplete a pet’s red blood cells and lead to anemia.

 Dogs and cats should avoid eating any of the following Allium family or onion genus vegetables: